 Danielle van Dam

-February 2, 2002 - Seven-year-old Danielle van Dam is discovered missing from her home in suburban San Diego.
+February 2, 2002 - 7-year-old Danielle van Dam is discovered missing from her home in suburban San Diego.

-February 22, 2002 - David Westerfield, a neighbor, is arrested on suspicion of kidnapping of Danielle after DNA test results showed Danielle's blood in his motor home and clothes.
+February 22, 2002 - David Westerfield, a neighbor, is arrested on suspicion of kidnapping after DNA test results showed van Dam’s blood in Westerfield’s motor home and on his clothes.

 February 27, 2002 - Van Dam’s body is found in the southern California desert.

-January 3, 2003 - Westerfield is sentenced to death for Danielle van Dam’s abduction and murder.
+January 3, 2003 - Westerfield is sentenced to death for van Dam’s abduction and murder.

 1996 - The prime suspect in the killing, Ottis Toole, dies in prison while serving a life sentence for another crime; he is never charged with Adam’s murder.